 In 2013, Sage served as an assistant coach at the University of New Orleans where he helped transition the Privateers back into the Division I ranks.
 The Privateers qualified three to the NCAA East Preliminary Round and one to NCAA National Championships.

 Prior to his time at UNO in 2013, Sage spent the first semester working with the Longhorns at the University of Texas.
-Sage worked alongside newly acquired associate head coach and three-time Olympian Tonja Buford-Bailey.
+Sage worked alongside associate head coach and three-time Olympian Tonja Buford-Bailey.
 While at UT, Sage’s main responsibilities included working with the sprints and hurdles while being tasked with running individual practices as well as serving as a recruiting coordinator.